saintmalik/awesome-oss-docs/README.md

 - [ParlAI Docs](https://parl.ai/docs/index.html) - A framework for training and evaluating AI models on a variety of openly available dialogue datasets.

 - [FBT Docs](https://facebook.github.io/fbt/docs/getting_started_on_web) - FBT is an internationalization framework for JavaScript designed to be not just powerful and flexible, but also simple and intuitive.
 [Edit on GitHub](https://github.com/facebook/fbt/tree/main/docs)
+- [RocksDB Docs] (https://github.com/facebook/rocksdb/wiki) - RocksDB is a storage engine with key/value interface, where keys and values are arbitrary byte streams.
+It is a C++ library.
+It was developed at Facebook based on LevelDB and provides backwards-compatible support for LevelDB APIs.

 <a name="google-open-source-documentations"/>